-Many married couples have a hard time compromising and understanding each other during the marriage.
-Then, when divorce proceedings begin, matters can often get worse.
+The reality is that many married couples have a hard time compromising and understanding each other even throughout their marriage, so when divorce proceedings begin matters can often get worse.

 Now, there can be hard feelings.
 Individuals can be upset.
 They may feel betrayed.
 This makes communication harder than it even was before.
-So, how can settlement take place in such a scenario?
+So, how can settlement take place in a scenario such as this?

-This is the case for collaborative divorce.
 In collaborative divorce, both parties want to settle.
 They are working to reach an agreement out of court.
 But they know that this is going to take work.
-They know that this isn’t easy.
-They know it will take time.
-And they know that they need the help of professionals because they are not capable of doing it on their own.
+They know that it isn’t easy.
+They know it will take time, and they know that they need the help of professionals because they are not capable of doing it all on their own.

 Collaborative divorce offers the hope of settlement where it might not be there otherwise.
 Both parties have attorneys on a limited scope representation — where the attorneys are committed to helping the parties settle.
 Otherwise, they cannot be litigation attorneys if settlement negotiations break down and litigation commences.

-Parties also get the assistance of professionals like a divorce coach, financial neutral and a child custody professionals.
-These professionals can help the parties reach creative solutions to forge a settlement.
+Parties also get the assistance of professionals such as, a divorce coach, financial neutral and a child custody professional.
+These professionals help the parties reach different solutions to conclude a settlement.

 To find out more about collaborative divorce, you can go to Collaborative Divorce Representation or call 1-855-805-0595.